SERVIR-WA/GALUP/training/2_rs/README.md

-# Workshop 2: Remote Sensing
+# Workshop 2: Satellite Remote Sensing for Land-use Planning

-## This is the remote sensing workshop

-1. what is remote sensing?
-2. Some of the RS datasets?
-3. What is GEE?
+Goal

+Objectives

+## Modules

+<a href="Module1.md" title="Module 1">Module 1</a> - Introduction to Remote Sensing

+## Assignment Submission

+Create a new issue to submit your assignment.
+Put your name and the assignment number as the title of the issue and attach any documents needed for submission.